quantbrothers/docs/FixApiDocumentation/source/index.html.md

 The `Logout <5>` message initiates or confirms the termination of a FIX session.
 Disconnection without the exchange of `Logout <5>` messages should be interpreted as an abnormal condition.

+**Workflow**
+After connecting, logging on, and synchronizing sequence numbers, the client can submit orders.
+All identifiers must be unique like GUID or UUID.

 ## New Order Single < D> message